cjbarrows/morbles/README.md

       - I think the trackBy is helping a lot
 [x] draw chutes
 [x] line up launch buttons with gameboard chutes
+[-] ngModel for game settings?
+    - ngModel is cool but sounds like the Form method is preferred

 ## Notes